If you’ve ever taken a moment to pause one of my YouTube videos, you’ll find I have a lot of sayings floating around my room.

 Roald Dahl’s quotation of “Watch with glittering eyes the whole world around you…” perches on the wall to my left as I type, while Josh Gates and Tom Hiddleston sayings flash above my mirror in the early afternoon sunlight.
 And that’s only scratching the surface of my decorated four walls!
 Whether they’re artwork or sayings from TJ Maxx, paintings friends have crafted, or a mural pieced together by my own hands, each piece of decoration on my wall has its own purpose, its own story to tell.

-God, I love being in my room.
-Some people have told me that it’s too cluttered; that it’s good to clear out some wall space.
-However, while I have had my purging moments and have been deeply satisfied, my walls are truly a reflection of me.
+God, I love being in my office.
+Some people have told me that it’s too cluttered, that it’s good to clear out some wall space–and every now and then I do.
+However my walls are truly a reflection of me.
+And it makes this room my sanctuary.

 This month, a box quote that occupies the windowsill behind my laptop is particularly reaching out to me.
 I see it every day; it inspires me not only in adventure but in life.